paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 > N.B.
 >- Zero and NaN values are not reported.
->- Old country values are not reported.
->- France autonomous regions are not reported.
+>- Only official GISCO Estat countries are reported.
 >- Production, harvest area and trade data related to China are for:
 >    - China mainland + Taiwan which corresponds to UN Comtrade code 156
 >    - Removed FAOSTAT data on China Mainland because it doesn't have a UN country code